 It must be noted that there is no way you can check your WAEC examination results without your examination number.

 Thinking of writing WAEC GCE?
 Buy your WAEC GCE Pin Online

 3 Ways To Retrieve Your WAEC Examination Number

 If you have lost or forgotten your WAEC examination number, there is no need to panic because it can be retrieved.
 There are different ways and methods it can be retrieved.

-4) Retrieval Through Schools And Centres: Usually, schools have records of students who have written WAEC examination.
-Thus, you can equally go to the school you wrote your exams and politely request for your examination number.
+4) Retrieval Through Schools And Centres: Usually, schools have records of students who have written WAEC examinations.
+Thus, you can equally go to the school you wrote your exams and politely request your examination number.

 5) There are also blogs or websites online that can be used for retrieval.
 However, make sure they are trusted and rated accordingly to avoid being scammed.

 Now that you have this information at your fingertips, you can proceed to check your WAEC result online, through your phone or via SMS